jdavidrcamacho/Gedi/README.md

  Kernel.py -> script with all the kernels and its derivatives

- Kernel_likelihood -> script where the  calculation of the log-likelihood and gradient of the kernels is made
+ Kernel_likelihood.py -> script where the  calculation of the log-likelihood and gradient of the kernels is made

 |▒▓▒▒◙▒▓▒▓▒▓||░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░